archfirst/keel/README.md

 `/app` is further broken down into the following directories:

 * `/css`
+* `/domain`
+* `/framework`
 * `/img`
 * `/pages`
+* `/sass`
+* `/vendor`
 * `/widgets`

-`/css` and `/img` contain what you would expect: stylesheets and images used within the application.
-Where multiple CSS files are used, there is an `index.css` that `@import`s all needed stylesheets.
-These will be concatenated together at build time.
+`/css`, `sass`, and `/img` contain what you would expect: stylesheets and images used within the application.
+This example shows how to use and build Compass with the rest of the application.

+`/vendor` contains third-party libraries

+`/domain` contains our DDD-conformant Domain Models.
+These models can be manipulated as needed and assigned to widgets as ViewModels.

 The contents of `/pages` and `/widgets` are, for all intents and purposes, constructed identically.
 Each subdirectory represents a complete page 'module' to be built with r.js and dynamically loaded by Require.
 The distinction is one of DOM hierarchy: `/pages` are the top-most level views, spawning child widgets from the `/widgets` directory.